sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

 == Coding Sprints and Design Discussions ==

- * Anders Buch, Anne Schilling and Nicolas Thiery worked on the interface between sage and Anders' Littlewood-Richardson calculator written in C. We worked on finalizing Mike Hansen's patch and added additional functionalities to the patch such as the fusion coefficients.
+ * Anders Buch, Anne Schilling and Nicolas Thiéry worked on the interface between sage and Anders' Littlewood-Richardson calculator written in C. We worked on finalizing Mike Hansen's patch and added additional functionalities to the patch such as the fusion coefficients.
 The final version is on [[http://trac.sagemath.org/sage_trac/ticket/10333|trac #10333]], has a positive mathematical review, and is awaiting a final technical review.

  * Chris Berg and Anne Schilling worked on an implementation of the nilCoxeter algebra and noncommutative k-Schur functions for affine type A. Jason Bandlow and Franco Saliola reviewed the patch [[http://trac.sagemath.org/sage_trac/ticket/11290|trac #11290]] and it received a positive review.